vjammi/datastructures/src/main/java/ds/patterns/graph/readme.md

 ```

 Solving the problem
-    First we will draw all the nodes as a graph from 0 to N-1, so that we visually see what we are working with.
+-First we will draw all the nodes as a graph from 0 to N-1, so that we visually see what we are working with.
-    Then we can go thru the edges from the input and fill in the graph.
+-Then we can go thru the edges from the input and fill in the graph.
-    These are undirected edges - 2 way streets.
+-These are undirected edges - 2 way streets.
-    Once we draw we could see that there could be different clusters or islands of nodes.
+-Once we draw we could see that there could be different clusters or islands of nodes.
-    Each of these is called a connected component.
+-Each of these is called a connected component.
-    We need to algorithmically count these connected components.
+-We need to algorithmically count these connected components.
-    Similar to the number of islands problem in a graph instead of a matrix.
+-Similar to the number of islands problem in a graph instead of a matrix.
-    We want to pick a node and see all the nodes connected to it the next node.
+-We want to pick a node and see all the nodes connected to it the next node.
-    Eventually we will visit all the nodes in that cluster, that would be 1 connected component.
+-Eventually we will visit all the nodes in that cluster, that would be 1 connected component.
-    The main logic is to use a DFS that lets use explore all the neighbors of a node, mark them as visited [an array]
+-The main logic is to use a DFS that lets use explore all the neighbors of a node, mark them as visited [an array]
-    so that we do not visit them again.
+-so that we do not visit them again.

 Code
-    We setup an adjacency list or a matrix  so that we can easily lookup each nodes neighbors.
+- We setup an adjacency list or a matrix  so that we can easily lookup each nodes neighbors.
-    *** you will get the edges in as a list of pairs. you want to go thru each of the edges and list which nodes are adjacent in the adjacency list.
+- We will get the edges in as a list of pairs.
+You want to go thru each of the edges and list which nodes are adjacent in the adjacency list.
-    We can use a hashmap, or a list of lists for the adjacency list.
+- We can use a hashmap, or a list of lists for the adjacency list.
-    We will set the key as the nodes name and the values a list of its edges.
+- We will set the key as the nodes name and the values a list of its edges.
-    We initially use a for-loop to initialize all these lists to be empty
+- We initially use a for-loop to initialize all these lists to be empty
-    We then we iterate thru the input pairs and populate the adjacency list with edges.
+- We then we iterate thru the input pairs and populate the adjacency list with edges.
-    Since the graph is undirected, we need to add each edge twice, since a is b's neighbors.
+- Since the graph is undirected, we need to add each edge twice, since a is b's neighbors.
 Then b is a's neighbor too.
-    After this we need to iterate thru each node and explore all its neighbors.
+- After this we need to iterate thru each node and explore all its neighbors.
-    As we encounter nodes we use this boolean visited array to make the nodes that we have seen.
+- As we encounter nodes we use this boolean visited array to make the nodes that we have seen.
-    As we finish exploring all the connected components, we increment by 1.
+- As we finish exploring all the connected components, we increment by 1.
-    Visited array prevents us from double counting a connected components and
+- Visited array prevents us from double counting a connected components and
-    the forloop prevents from missing one of the connected component.
+- the for loop prevents from missing one of the connected component.
-    Within the DFS, you mark the current node as visited and then you get the list of neighbors from the adjacency list.
+- Within the DFS, you mark the current node as visited and then you get the list of neighbors from the adjacency list.
-    We DFS into the one we have not seen.
+- We DFS into the one we have not seen.
-    Once all of them are visited. the DFS calls will automatically stop and then we are done.
+- Once all of them are visited. the DFS calls will automatically stop and then we are done.
-    Calling DFS in a graph is no different from trees.
+- Calling DFS in a graph is no different from trees.
 It involves some setup with adjacency list and a visited array.

 Implementation
 ```